-Note that it is the nature of an open collector output that the output will rise with the pull-up voltage during the POR period.
+Note that it the nature of an open collector output that the output will rise with the pull-up voltage during the POR period.

-A light pull-up (to V+) or pull-down (to GND) resistor can be used to pre-bias the output condition to prevent the output from floating.
+For the TL903x-Q1 push-pull output devices, the output is "floating" during the POR period.
+A light pull-up (to V +) or pull-down (to V-) resistor can be used to pre-bias the output condition to prevent the output from floating.
+If output high is the desired start-up condition, then use the open collector TL902x-Q1, since a pull-up resistor is already required.